infinum/iOS-Bugsnatch/README.md

 ## Installation

-Bugsnatch is available through [CocoaPods][1].
+Bugsnatch is available through [CocoaPods][2].
 To install it, simply add the following line to your Podfile:

-* for Email version
+* for the Email version
 ```ruby
 pod 'Bugsnatch/Email'
 ```

-* for Productive version
+* for the Productive version
 ```ruby
 pod 'Bugsnatch/Productive'
 ```